 Welcome to the C# Quickstarts.
 These start with interactive lessons that you can run in your browser.

-All the quickstarts following the Hello World lesson are available using the online browser experience or on your own development environment.
-At the end of each lesson, you decide if you want to continue with the next quickstart online or on your own machine.
+All the quickstarts following the Hello World lesson are available using the online browser experience or in your own local development environment.
+At the end of each quickstart, you decide if you want to continue with the next quickstart online or on your own machine.
 There are links to help you setup your environment and continue with the next quickstart on your machine.

 In the Hello world quickstart, you'll create the most basic

 string type and how to work with text.

 In the Numbers in C# quickstart, you'll learn how computers store numbers and how to perform calculations with different numeric types.
 You'll learn the basics of rounding, and how to perform mathematical calculations using C#.
 This quickstart is also available to run locally on your machine.

 This quickstart assumes that you have finished the Hello world lesson.

 The Branches and loops quickstart teaches the basics of selecting different paths of code execution based on the values stored in variables.
 You'll learn the basics of control flow, which is the basis of how programs make decisions and choose different actions.
 This quickstart is also available to run locally on your machine.